 Proponents of tokenisation also cite the operational cost savings expected to result from the automation of certain processes and the reduced need for intermediaries (as noted above with respect to transfers).
-Traditional funds are often reliant on cumbersome procedures to deal with a number of different processes which require manpower and time, whereas DLT uses mainly computing power, which is typically cheaper.
-The ability to automate certain processes around not only distributions but also other commonplace and typically time-consuming or complex fund processes such as subscriptions, transfers, AML/KYC checks and capital calls can also lower the associated costs of running the fund.
+Of its recent simulated tokenisation of a private equity fund, Citigroup, Inc. said it had demonstrated that the issue and custody of tokenized interests could be achieved in a way which was compatible with existing bank systems.
+As part of this simulation, fund distribution rules were encoded into an underlying smart contract which determined how tokens should be split and transferred to the simulated clients.3 These results give hope that potential cost savings can be achieved from simplifying or automating the processes around not only distributions but also other commonplace and typically time-consuming or complex fund processes such as subscriptions, transfers, antimoney laundering/know your customer checks and capital calls.

 Transparency is also seen as a key benefit of tokenisation because blockchain provides an immutable public record of transactions involving a tokenised asset.
-While the advantages of transparency in a private fund's context seem limited and indeed some sponsors may prefer not to open themselves up to such a degree, transparency has been identified as one driver of a perceived global trend towards co-investing through digitalisation, where investors may require enhanced visibility and control over their investments.3
+While the advantages of transparency in a private fund's context seem limited and indeed some sponsors may prefer not to open themselves up to such a degree, transparency has been identified as one driver of a perceived global trend towards co-investing through digitalisation, where investors may require enhanced visibility and control over their investments.4

-The above perceived advantages mean that tokenisation has been widely identified as a means for retail and high-net worth investors to gain access, by way of fractional interests, to private funds from which they would have previously been excluded due to the typically high minimum commitment amounts demanded.
-Such investors potentially may be attracted by the reduced costs and simplicity offered for funds with typically complex and bespoke processes and the
+The above perceived advantages mean that tokenisation has been widely identified as a means for retail and high-net worth investors to gain access, by